Coppia ferrarese: History

 The first record of special regulations regarding bread making in Ferrara date from a statute in 1287.
-The first mention of a bread similar to current coppia ferrarese dates from 1536 when, according to Cristoforo da Messisbugo, the Duke of Este was offered a pane ritorto (woven bread) during the Carnival.
+The first mention of a bread similar to current coppia ferrarese dates from 1536 when, according to Cristoforo da Messisbugo, the Duke of Este was offered a pane ritorto ("woven bread") during the Carnival.
 The tradition of cooking this sort of bread remained throughout history until the unification of Italy.
-In 2001, the recipe gained PGI status under European Law.
+In 2001, the recipe gained PGI status under European Union law.